 Each time the A-E makes a visit to the project site, for whatever reason, check in at the nearest USACE Resident/Area Office or Project Office.
 USACE construction field personnel can be invaluable in facilitating the A-E's access to the project site and in contacting information sources through the DPW/BCE office at the Installation.
-Contact the PE/A for the location of the nearest USACE construction Resident/Area Office, and provide at least one day notice before the visit.
-Coordinate all site visits with the PE/A and the Resident/Area Engineer.
+Contact the USACE PE/A or Contracting Officer's Representative for the location of the nearest USACE construction Resident/Area Office, and provide at least two day notice before the visit.
+Coordinate all site visits with the USACE PE/A or Contracting Officer's Representative and the Resident/Area Engineer.
+The A-E must be accompanied by USACE personnel when visiting construction sites or when meeting with construction contractors/subcontractors and owner/user representatives.